 4.2 Real-Time Scheduling

-Power Services shall accept megawatt adjustments to «Customer Name»’s Dedicated Resource schedule(s) up to the earlier of 45 minutes prior to the hour of delivery or 25 minutes prior to the earliest of the transmission real-time scheduling deadlines associated with delivery of power to «Customer Name»’s Total Retail Load.
+Power Services shall accept megawatt adjustments to «Customer Name»’s Dedicated Resource and Consumer-Owned Resources serving On-Site Consumer Load schedule(s) up to the earlier of 45 minutes prior to the hour of delivery or 25 minutes prior to the earliest of the transmission real-time scheduling deadlines associated with delivery of power to «Customer Name»’s Total Retail Load.

 «Customer Name» shall submit all required real-time scheduling information in a format specified by Power Services.

-End Option 1 TSS-Full
+End Option 1

 Option 2: Include the following for customers purchasing TSS-Partial

-4. SCHEDULING OF «CUSTOMER NAME»’S DEDICATED RESOURCES(09/30/10 Version)
+4. SCHEDULING OF «CUSTOMER NAME»’S DEDICATED RESOURCES

-Drafter’s Note: Include the following language for customers that have one or more Dedicated Resources that BPA has determined no scheduling is necessary for delivery to load and list such resource(s).
+Drafter’s Note: Include the following language for customers that have one or more Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load that BPA has determined no scheduling is necessary for delivery to load and list such resource(s).
 Do not list a market purchase from BPA Power that qualifies as a Mid-C Resource Over Non-Firm.

-This section 4 shall not apply to «Customer Name»’s following Dedicated Resource(s): «Insert name(s) of non-applicable Dedicated Resource(s)».
+This section 4 shall not apply to «Customer Name»’s following Dedicated Resource(s) and Consumer-Owned Resources serving On-Site Consumer Load: «Insert name(s) of non-applicable resource(s)».
 BPA may unilaterally revise this list pursuant to section 9 of this exhibit.

 End Option

-4.1 E-Tags, Other Scheduling Requirements(05/21/19 Version)
+4.1 E-Tags, Other Scheduling Requirements

+Sub-option 1: Include the following for customers that are exclusively directly-connected:

+4.1.1 Special Provisions for «Customer Name»’s Transmission Scheduling Service-Partial

+«None at this time» or «describe unique arrangements or requirements»

+End Sub-option 1

+Sub-option 2: Include the following for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service:

 4.1.1 E-Tags

-«Customer Name» shall electronically carbon copy Power Services on all E-Tags for its Dedicated Resources by naming BPAP01 as the “Purchasing-Selling Entity” (PSE) on all such E-Tags.
-A carbon copy is not needed when power being scheduled was purchased from Power Services, including Slice Output, and Power Services is included in the market path on the E-Tag .

-4.1.3 Special Provisions for «Customer Name»’s Transmission Scheduling Service-Partial

-«None at this time» or «describe unique arrangements or requirements»

-4.1.1 E-Tags(07/15/21 Version)

-«Customer Name» shall electronically carbon copy Power Services on all E-Tags for its Dedicated Resources by naming BPAP01 as the “Purchasing-Selling Entity” (PSE) on all such E-Tags.
-A carbon copy is not needed when power being scheduled was purchased from Power Services, including Slice Output, and Power Services is included in the market path on the E-Tag.
+«Customer Name» shall electronically carbon copy Power Services on all E-Tags for its Dedicated Resources and Consumer-Owned Resources serving On-Site Consumer Load by naming BPAP01 as the “Purchasing-Selling Entity” (PSE) on all such E-Tags.
+A carbon copy is not needed when Power Services or Transmission Services is already on the E-Tag.

 4.1.2 Transfer Service Customers’ Submittal of Monthly PORs and Maximum Megawatt Hourly Amounts

-If «Customer Name» is served by Transfer Service and enters into a Mid-C Resource Over Non-Firm exchange of power with BPA pursuant to the terms in Exhibit D, then ten Business Days prior to the start of a month, «Customer Name» shall submit monthly POR(s) as listed in section 4.3.4.1.2(1) below and the maximum megawatt hourly amount needed for each POR.
-Such total megawatt amounts for all PORs may be no higher than «Customer Name»’s maximum Above-RHWM Load amount for the month. «Customer Name» shall submit its POR(s) and associated megawatt amount by e-mail to the following e-mail address: gta@bpa.gov.
+If «Customer Name» is served by Transfer Service and enters into a Mid-C Resource Over Non-Firm exchange of power with BPA pursuant to the terms in Exhibit D, then ten Business Days prior to the start of a month, «Customer Name» shall submit monthly POR(s) as listed in section 4.3.3.1.2(1) below and the maximum megawatt hourly amount needed for each POR.
+Such total megawatt amounts for all PORs may be no higher than «Customer Name»’s maximum Above-CHWM Load amount for the month. «Customer Name» shall submit its POR(s) and associated megawatt amount by e-mail to the following e-mail address: gta@bpa.gov.
 BPA will reserve transmission on «Customer Name»’s behalf, and will supply «Customer Name» with a reservation number as necessary for submitting its E-Tags.

 4.1.3 Special Provisions for «Customer Name»’s Transmission Scheduling Service-Partial

 «None at this time» or «describe unique arrangements or requirements»

+End Sub-option 2

-4.2 Events, Charges for Events, BPA-Required Removal(05/21/19 Version)
+4.2 Events, Charges for Events, BPA-Required Removal

-BPA shall charge «Customer Name» for Transmission Scheduling Service-Partial events consistent with the rates, terms and conditions for Transmission Scheduling Service-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.
+BPA shall charge «Customer Name» for TSS-Partial events consistent with the rates, terms and conditions for TSS-Partial specified in BPA’s applicable Wholesale Power Rate Schedules and GRSPs.